Mapping the Behaviour Economy

 This is an opportunity to experiment with mapping as a model of thinking and visualising the whole ecosystem — the immediate as well as the macro ecology of the behaviour economy.
 This visualisation allows us to experience at one glance the complexity of product systems and subsystems, and the interrelationship between parts of the system.

-The Three Core Spheres
+The Three Core Spheres — Ring by Ring

 How the Spheres Interact

-Business Opportunities from Sphere Combinations
+Business Opportunities from Sphere Intersections

 Maps & Visualisations